 Increased surface contact or scraping is bad for your machine and you.
 The increased contact creates increased wear and tear; it’s harder on the bin, harder on gas, belts, tires, and much harder work for the operator.
 The increased contact brings increased vibration, and that causes fatigue.

+Your scraper bar should be level, and while it’s possible your scraper fasteners have come loose, allowing it to drop and make contact with the surface, it is far more likely your shoes need adjusting.
 Yep, we’ll need to check and adjust the shoe height; I’ve covered the whole process here in this post, “Snowblower shoe adjustment.”

 Yard Surface vs. Snowblower Ride Height